Music industry weighs vaccine mandates, but politics collide | WTOP

 “Especially if you look at country music, wowza, when you consider that demographic and the political lines that are drawn, I feel like it makes it extremely difficult,” Nettles said.

-Other artists have staunchly come out against vaccine mandates for concerts, including Eric Clapton and Van Morrison.
+Other artists have taken opposing stands to vaccine mandates.
 Country singer Travis Tritt said in a statement that vaccine policies at concerts are discriminatory.

 “I have always been a huge defender of basic human rights and liberty for all,” Tritt said.
-“No government, employer, or private entity should ever be allowed to infringe on those rights and liberties.
-I’m also very much against discrimination of any kind.
-All forms of discrimination need to be called out and condemned in the strongest terms possible.”
+“No government, employer, or private entity should ever be allowed to infringe on those rights and liberties.”

-The differences in these policies as well as changing conditions in state COVID rates has made booking national tours in 2021 fraught with difficulty and last-minute changes, said Paul Lohr, president of New Frontier Touring, a booking agency that represents about 80 artists, including The Avett Brothers and Rodney Crowell.

-“Because of the variances state by state, it can all of a sudden leave a tour looking like Swiss cheese,” said Lohr.
-“If you start taking out — and every tour is different — a quarter, a third or half of your dates, that’s the margin of profit on a tour right there.
-And it just torpedoes the whole thing.”

 At Nashville’s famed rock club Exit/In, owner Chris Cobb said that they had to turn away about 10% of attendees the first time they instituted a vaccine requirement for a show.
 He says some of those turned away weren’t aware of the just-enacted policy.